-- Grantees and subrecipients shall make reasonable attempts to provide notice to victims affected by the release of the information. - Grantees and subrecipients shall take steps necessary to protect the privacy and safety of the persons affected by the release of the information.
+- Subrecipients shall make reasonable attempts to provide notice to victims affected by the release of the information. - Subrecipients shall take steps necessary to protect the privacy and safety of the persons affected by the release of the information.

-Grantees and subrecipients may share:
+Subrecipients may share:

-- Non-personally identifying information, in the aggregate, regarding services to their clients and demographic non-personally identifying information to comply with Federal, State, or Tribal reporting, evaluation, or data collection requirements. - Court-generated information and law enforcement-generated information contained in secure, governmental registries for protective order enforcement purposes. - Law enforcement- and prosecution-generated information necessary for law

-- enforcement and prosecution purposes. - Personally identifying information may be shared with a health care provider or payer, but only with the informed, written, reasonably time-limited consent of the person about whom such information is sought.
+- Non-personally identifying information, in the aggregate, regarding services to their clients and demographic non-personally identifying information to comply with Federal, State, or Tribal reporting, evaluation, or data collection requirements. - Court-generated information and law enforcement-generated information contained in secure, governmental registries for protective order enforcement purposes. - Law enforcement- and prosecution-generated information necessary for law enforcement and prosecution purposes. - Personally identifying information may be shared with a health care provider or payer, but only with the informed, written, reasonably time-limited consent of the person about whom such information is sought.

-Nothing in this section prohibits a grantee or subrecipient, where mandated or expressly permitted by the State or Indian Tribe, from reporting abuse and neglect, as those terms are defined by law, or from reporting imminent risk of serious bodily injury or death of the victim or another person.
+Nothing in this section prohibits a subrecipient, where mandated or expressly permitted by the State or Indian Tribe, from reporting abuse and neglect, as those terms are defined by law, or from reporting imminent risk of serious bodily injury or death of the victim or another person.